zship/amd-cli/doc/amdtools.1.md

 ### Location

-`amd-tools`' `--config` argument can accept RequireJS configuration objects
+`amdtools`' `--config` argument can accept RequireJS configuration objects
 from:

 1. A .js file containing a configuration object declared in a